sandesh27/reactjs-nextjs-starter/README.md

 # reactjs-nextjs-starter
-This is capstone react next js project with tyoescript.
+This is capstone react next js project with typescript.